 How to compose a hypothesis?
 A couple of useful tips:

+If it’s still not clear how to write a good hypothesis, here’s some advice.
 The entire process of creating a hypothesis should go like this:

 - Choose the topic you find interesting to write on.
 The best option is picking something you know already but want to learn better.